CapRover

 CapRover allows you to indicate whether your app/database/service has persistence data or not.
 Apps with persistence can have "persistent directories".
 These directories will be preserved if your app crashes and Captain starts a new instance of that app.
 All other directories will get wiped and reset to their default state if the application crashes and Captain starts a new instance of the app.
 In our example:

-- Image Upload App: Needs a persistent directory where images get saved on disk (for example,
+• Image Upload App: Needs a persistent directory where images get saved on disk (for example, /uploaded_files)

 Creating Services:

-.
+• Image Upload app: similar to webapp described above, but we'll check the persistence checkbox when creating the app.
+Name this app image-uploader.
 After that, we go to app details page and add a persistent directory, the path of the directory is where your app stores images.
-This depends on your app, in our example, let's assume it is/uploaded_files
+This depends on your app, in our example, let's assume it is /uploaded_files

 Internal Access